I know you love a well cooked piece of meat. I sure do to.

 The collagen in meat (the connective tissues) can sometimes be broken down (a little bit) by beating it with a mallet.
 In a slow cooker it is cooked at such a low temperature that it slowly melts away into a substance called gelatin.
 This is why it starts falling apart rather than acting as connective tissue.
 The pressure of the cooker however is able to cook the meat faster and still "melt" the collagen into gelatin.
 Without the pressure the higher temperature would just toughen up the collagen just like it does in a roast or seared piece of meat.

 To learn more about collagen read on a tad; this is fascinating stuff.

 One of the great concerns that all meat-eaters, all carnivores, all gastronomic enthusiasts share is one simple question: how can I make this more tender?
 It’s a timeless question, and one suspects that caveman sitting around his fire wrangled with the same concept many eons ago.

-Before looking at the best ways to ensure the most tender results every time you cook with meat in your pressure cooker, it’s important to understand what this elusive property we call ‘tenderness’ actually means.
+Before looking at the best ways to ensure the most tender results every time you cook with meat in your Instant Pot (or any other pressure cooker), it’s important to understand what this elusive property we call 'tenderness' actually means.

 What Happens to Meat When it is Tenderized?